• Home

 Applications are CLOSED

-The Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) Scholarship Program is a collaboration with AANAPISIs and the communities they serve to provide scholarships, expand institutional capacity and mobilize local resources to help foster economic development.
-Scholarship awards range from one-time $2,500 awards to multi-year $5,000 awards.
+The Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) Scholarship Program provides scholarships ranging from one-time $2,500 awards to multi-year $5,000 awards.
 APIA Scholars provides scholarships to underserved APIA students with a special focus on those who: Live at or below the poverty level, or are otherwise of low socioeconomic status; Are the first in their families to attend college; Are representative of the APIA community’s diversity, (geographically and ethnically}, especially those ethnicities that have been underrepresented on college campuses due to limited access and opportunity; and Have placed a strong emphasis on community service and leadership as well as solid academic achievement.

 Eligibility requirements:

-4. Have applied for federal financial aid using the Free Application for Federal Student Aid (FAFSA) for the 2020-2021 academic year.
+- Have applied for federal financial aid using the Free Application for Federal Student Aid (FAFSA) for the 2023-2024 academic year, by April 2023.
 Applicants do not necessarily need to have received federal financial aid to be eligible for a scholarship from APIA Scholars.
-Go to fafsa.gov for more information.

 Please note the following: